 Access Behavioral Health (ABH) is an operating division of Lakeview Center, which is a 501 (c) (3) not-for-profit organization, incorporated Chapter 617, F.S.
 As not-for-profit organizations, neither Lakeview Center does not have shareholders who benefit financially from the performance of the organization.
-Rather, the organization is 'owned' by the community and any financial gains are retained by the organization and reinvested into furthering the mission of helping people overcome life's challenges.
+Rather, the organization is 'owned' by the community and any financial gains are retained by the organization and reinvested into furthering the mission of helping people.